About Our Staff

 Pronouns: He/Him/His

-Mark Rasdorf is the Senior Associate Director in Intercultural Affairs at East Carolina University and Director of the Dr. Jesse R. Peel LGBTQ Center.
-His primary responsibilities include programming and long-range planning for the Center, as well as serving as the staff liaison with the LGBTQ Advancement Council.
+Mark Rasdorf is the Senior Associate Director in Student Engagement at East Carolina University and Director of the Dr. Jesse R. Peel LGBTQ Center.
+His primary responsibilities include oversight of programming and long-range planning for the Center.
 Mark oversaw the grand opening activities for the center’s new home in January 2019, including a Ribbon Cutting and Open House attended by more than 400 people and a Grand Opening PRIDE Dinner and Celebration attended by more than 300 people.
 In its new home in the Main Campus Student Center, the Peel LGBTQ Center is the largest center of its kind in the UNC system.

 In addition to his work with the Peel LGBTQ Center, he has served as a Cluster Facilitator (2015) and as Program Coordinator (2016) in the LeaderShape Institute.
 He led the return of a campus production of Eve Ensler’s “The Vagina Monologues” in 2015 and co-directed the 2016, 2017, 2018, and 2019 productions as part of ECU’s Pledge Purple campaign.
 In 2016, he collaborated with the Victim Advocate and the University Writing Center to create “To Girls Everywhere,” an event exploring the impact of sexual assault and sexual violence on college campuses based on the victim letter in the 2015 assault at Stanford University.